Bovine Thyroid Glandular (Desiccated Thyroid)

 Bovine "thyroid glandular" is dried, powdered cattle thyroid sold over the counter as "raw thyroid" or "thyroid concentrate."
 Unlike porcine desiccated thyroid, which is the basis of prescription drugs like Armour Thyroid, bovine thyroid is used almost exclusively in unregulated dietary supplements.
 By law these glandulars must be depleted of thyroid hormone, but testing of commercial thyroid supplements has found active T4/T3 in most products.
 There are no controlled trials showing hormone-free bovine thyroid improves thyroid function, and bovine tissue adds a theoretical concern about transmissible (prion) contamination.

 Studied Dose No established or safe self-dose.
-OTC bovine glandulars are not standardized and are not recommended for thyroid management without medical supervision and lab testing.
+OTC bovine glandulars are not standardized and are not recommended without medical supervision and lab testing.

-Active Compound Bovine thyroid tissue (thyroglobulin matrix); marketed as hormone-depleted but commercial glandulars have been found to contain variable, undisclosed residual T4/T3.
+Active Compound Bovine thyroid tissue (thyroglobulin matrix); marketed as hormone-depleted but found to contain variable, undisclosed residual T4/T3.

 Benefits